NHSDigital/IOPS-FHIR-Simplifier-Backup/HL7FHIRUKCoreR4/backup/guides/UKCoreVersionHistory/Home/STU3-Sequence/Index.page.md

 <li>Extension based example id's and filenames have been updated</li>
 <li>Example sub pages have made consistent regarding the presence of Tree View</li>
 <li>New Examples Index page, showing examples alphabetically based on their type (profile / extension), the sprint they were added in, and a summary for all examples per resource type</li>
-<li>NHS England IG style sort buttons have been added to CodeSystem / ValueSet tables</li>
+<li>NHS Digital IG style sort buttons have been added to CodeSystem / ValueSet tables</li>
 <li>Intelligent expansion of tree nodes, to ensure altered nodes are displayed</li>
-<li>Intelligent redirection withing Profile tree views, to guidance pages for referenced profiles / extensions, and bound valuesets</li>
+<li>Intelligent redirection within Profile tree views, to UK Core guidance pages for referenced profiles / extensions, and bound valuesets</li>
-<li>Intelligent auto hiding of expanded ValueSets, click the 'concepts' link to show / hide the table</li>
+<li>Intelligent auto hiding of expanded ValueSets, with a clickable 'concepts' link to show / hide the table</li>
+<li>Intelligent redirection of SNOMED CT concepts in examples and ValueSet tables to the SNOMED CT UK Terminology Browser</li>
 <li>CSS and HTML id changes to improve Web Accessibility</li>
 <li>Fix unclosed tables causing Bindings to appear incorrectly</li>
 <li>Add missing FQL for UKCore-ServiceRequest-Lab details</li>
 <li>Added links to raise issues, on new assets callout box</li>
+<li>Added Usage view to Profile tabs</li>
+<li>Swapped Snapshot/Differential/Hybrid renders to the new single Simplifier render with swappable view buttons</li>
 </ul>
 <b>C&TA Sprint 7 Proposals:</b><br>
 <ul>